 - Pinch salt, plus more to taste

-NOTE If your mayonnaise "breaks" and won't come together, set the broken mayo aside and start with a clean bowl with 1 tablespoon of warm water.
-Slowly, drop by drop, whisk the broken mayonnaise into the water.
+If your mayonnaise "breaks" and won't come together, it's likely because you added the oil too quickly or you weren't whisking quickly or constantly enough.
+But it's fixable!
+Set the broken mayo aside and start with a clean bowl with 1 tablespoon of warm water.
+Slowly, even more so than before, add the broken mayonnaise to the water, whisking even more vigorously.